 As part of its pitch to potential new employees, MWI says, “We’re different than anywhere else you’ve worked.
 Good pay, unlimited vacation, no set work hours, work from home or anywhere in the world, full payment of premiums for health benefits–these are givens.”

 Bloc is making the old apprenticeship model new again, with perks like unlimited time and remote work for its mentor employees.

 On its list of employee benefits, the Cloudbeds offers flexible working schedules with an unlimited PTO policy, along with access to over 10,000 courses within LinkedIn Learning for professional learning and growth.

 This company offers unlimited vacation time and remote working, but they do have “beachfront office paradise” in Playa Del Rey, California, and an urban loft in Pasadena, in case you get the itch to work from an office again.

-If you like the sound of unlimited vacation, you might also like Elite SEM’s other benefits: flexible work schedules, four months of paid maternity leave, and educational stipends are offered.
+If you like the sound of unlimited vacation, you might also like Tinuiti’s other benefits: flexible work schedules, four months of paid maternity leave, and educational stipends are offered.

 3 Companies Offering Awesome Benefits

 Because unlimited vacation time is still the exception rather than the norm, we also wanted to highlight companies that offer interesting and helpful benefits to their remote workers.

 These companies provide generous time-off and other standard benefits like health insurance and 401k matching, but these unique perks really put them over the top.